Disaster recovery for planned failover

 5. Select Disable All to disable non-Geo periodic background jobs.

-6. Select Enable for the following cronjobs:
+6. Select Enable for these cron jobs:

 • geo_metrics_update_worker